Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Giving is living.
-If you stop wanting to give, there's nothing more to live for.
+> There is no significance in life without struggle.

 <!-- QUOTE_END -->